 My favourite tour is our 1-day Isle of Skye & Eilean Donan Castle tour from Inverness.

-I’ve been a driver guide for 10 months now (since June 2022).
+I’ve been a driver guide since June 2022!

 My favourite place is Neist Point on the Isle of Skye.